imjasonh/rbac-audit/README.md

 ## Caveats

 - Only API requests made during e2e tests are considered; you _have_ written comprehensive e2e tests, right? ..._Right?!_
+- It's an early demo, not yet generalized for any system.
 - This is hacky, buggy software.
 Don't rely on it for anything mission-critical.
 Manually inspect the diff and use your human brain.

 ## Examples